aleung-c/Lem-ipc/README.md

 There is no rule to decide when it is a player's turn, the first one to access the board through the system's task scheduler is the one who will play.

+There is also some basic intelligence to the players, as they tend to regroup toward the same target.
+Here again, they use shared message queues to send messages between processus.

 Example outputs:

 ![Alt text](./screens/lem_ipc_1.png "Lem-ipc screenshot 1")